 Sex is an investment.
 When you jump that investment for a quick fling, it’ll affect your psyche and potentially your future relationships too.

 Consider waiting for sex.
-Anticipation will help you build a stronger connection to your partner and may help you make sound decisions for your relationship.
+Anticipation will help you build a stronger connection to your partner.
+It may help you make sound decisions for your relationship.

 Sometimes sex isn’t enough, and, somehow, the lack of sex speaks louder than the act itself.

 Be strong in who you are and the right person will come when the time is right.
 Check out 24 Reasons Strong Women Won’t Date You